Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 2

 Hurricanes vs. Devils Betting Trends

-- New Jersey has combined with its opponent to score over 5.5 goals in 60 of 90 games this season.
+- Carolina and its opponent have gone over 5.5 combined goals in 42 of 89 games this season.

-- The Hurricanes have won 60.9% of their games when favored on the moneyline this season (14-9).
+- The Hurricanes are 14-9 when favored on the moneyline this season.

-- The Devils have been made the underdog eight times this season, and upset their opponent four times.
+- The Devils have secured an upset victory in four of the eight games they have played while the underdog this season.

-- New Jersey has a record of 6-5 in games when sportsbooks list the team at -110 or longer on the moneyline.
+- New Jersey has won six of its 11 games when it is the underdog by -110 or longer on the moneyline.

 Hurricanes Player Props